alexandreh92/model_timeline/README.md

 ```

 If your timeline table has columns that match the keys in your `meta` hash, these values will be stored in
 those dedicated columns.
-Otherwise they will be ignored.
-(This might change in the future and a metadata column might be
-added to put additional metadata that doesn't have a dedicated column.)
+Otherwise, they will be stored inside `metadata` column.

 #### Adding Metadata at Runtime